emcf/engshell/README.md

 - escape to the above level and print the python code that started this exec() --debug --showcode
 - cgenerate a templates/index.html, then display my camera feed on an ngrok server
 - record my key presses for the next 10 seconds and save it in a file --debug --showcode
-- print out the parsed keypresses from the json in key_presses.json by prompting llm --cognitive
+- print out the parsed keypresses from the json in key_presses.json by prompting llm --llm